supabase-community/supabase-kt/README.md

     supabaseKey = System.getenv("SUPABASE_KEY")

     install(Auth) {
-        //on desktop you have to set the session file.
+        //on desktop, you have to set the session file.
 On android and web it's managed by the plugin sessionFile = File("C:\\Users\\user\\AppData\\Local\\SupaCompose\\usersession.json")
     }
     //install other plugins